clear-route/blog-post-vault-zero-to-hero/README.md

 You are welcome to perform all the steps mentioned here by yourself.
 I will describe how to set up all components and perform all configurations locally using `docker` and `kind`.

+## TLDR
+If you're too lazy to follow the instructions, just check out the [`E2E`](https://github.com/clear-route/hashicorp-vault-from-zero-to-hero/actions/workflows/e2e.yml?query=branch%3Amain) Github Action pipelines that run all the steps mentioned in this blog post (navigate to the `deploy` step).

 ## Prerequisites
 To follow the instructions, you will need the following tools installed: